-Associating a port number to an application is called binding.
-This is something the application must request to the operating system.
-One thing the operating system will ensure is that there is only one application using each port number.
+Associating a local port number to an application is often called binding.
+This is something applications must request to the local operating system.
+One thing the operating system will ensure is that there's only one application using each port number.